1ylwang/HeZhang1994.github.io/README.md

 ## Website Verification on Google Search Engine

 Verifying the website on search engines provides your ownership to this website.
-The following procedures show how to verify the website __https://aaa.github.io/__ on Google Search Engine.
+The following procedures show how to verify the website __https://aaa.github.io/__ on Google search engine.

 <img src="https://github.com/HeZhang1994/HeZhang1994.github.io/blob/master/images/Website_GoogleVerification.gif" height="350">